Ilfracombe: Ferry

 A seasonal passenger ferry, operated by MS Oldenburg, connects the harbour to Lundy Island.
 Pleasure boats, including MV Balmoral and PS Waverley, operate seasonal cruises from Ilfracombe, including crossings to Porthcawl.
 However, due to rising fuel costs these services are under threat.

 A catamaran-based ferry service from Ilfracombe to Swansea was developed, however this service did not commence, reportedly because adequate landing and berthing facilities in Swansea have not been forthcoming.
-It has been raised again as a possibility as part of the Greening of the UK infrastructure.

 Education

 The town's educational needs are served by three schools: an infants school, a junior school and the Ilfracombe Academy.
 Each of these schools are amongst the largest of their type in Devon.
 The Ilfracombe Academy serves the needs of Ilfracombe residents and those across the coastal North Devon area as far as Lynton and Lynmouth on the Somerset county border.
 It is a nationally recognised centre for Media Studies and was in 2004 awarded Media Arts Status.
 Upon completion of a new art block in 2007, the school's specialist status became simply arts.
 Further educational courses and vocational courses are run by the school.
-The school has recently had a major rebuilding.

 Ilfracombe Museum was opened in 1932 in Ilfracombe Hotel's Victorian laundry and contains attractions from around the world including pickled bats and the two-headed kitten.
 It also contains items and photographs of local railway interest including one of the concrete name boards from the now closed local railway station, which can be seen on the front wall of the museum; and a collection of pieces of Victorian wedding cakes.
 It also has oak panels salvaged from the wreck of HMS Montagu.

 Ilfracombe also has a library located on the Residential Candar Retirement Development.

 Landmarks

-Ilfracombe has a wide variety of architectural styles dating from the 13th Century to 21st Century.
+Ilfracombe has a wide variety of architectural styles dating from the 13th century to 21st century.
 The town has ancient streets leading to the harbour; on higher ground there are Georgian and Regency period terraces and mansions.
-Naturally, the period from 1830 to 1900 was a time of great development and has been the subject of several books by J Bates the architecture of Ilfracombe which gives the town a Victorian flavour visible in many buildings.
-The latest style of architecture can be seen in the award-winning design of the Landmark theatre and the McCarthy Stone apartment block Lantern Court which stands above the harbour.
+The period from 1830 to 1900 was a time of great development and has been the subject of several books by J Bates the architecture of Ilfracombe which gives the town a Victorian flavour visible in many buildings.
+The latest style of architecture can be seen in the award-winning design of the Landmark Theatre.

+Verity is a 2012 stainless steel and bronze statue by Damien Hirst.
+The 20.25 m tall sculpture stands on the pier at the entrance to the harbour.
+It has been loaned to the town for 20 years.
+The name of the piece refers to 'truth' and Hirst describes his work as a "modern allegory of truth and justice".
+The statue depicts a pregnant woman holding aloft a sword while carrying the scales of justice and standing on a pile of law books.
+Half of the sculpture shows the internal anatomy of the pregnant woman, with the foetus visible.